RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Experiments

 \subsection{Information Retrieval}

 An essential component of our system is the ability to retrieve relevant legal text passages that justify the correct answer to a question.
-Our focus is on optimizing Recall@k while minimizing k, since high values are impractical for downstream processing and the LLM generation part.
-Based on the distribution of legal articles that ground the questions (Figure \ref{fig:distribution_legal_articles} from Appendix \ref{sec:dataset-statistics}), we consider $k=10$ sufficient for our experiments such that the LLM is context-bloated downstream.
+Our focus is on maximizing recall within the top-k ranking results ($Recall@k$), as large values of $k$ are impractical for downstream processing and LLM-based generation.
+Based on the distribution of legal articles that ground the questions (Figure~\ref{fig:distribution_legal_articles} from Appendix~\ref{app:rod_qa_stats}), we consider $k=10$ sufficient for our experiments to provide a relevant context without bloating the LLM input.

-In our work, we experiment with the embedding model mE5\textsubscript{small}, where we evaluate different query building techniques, rerankers, or fine-tuning on real or augmented data.
-The full experimental details can be found in section \ref{sec:ir-details}.
+In our work, we experiment with the multilingual embedding model mE5\textsubscript{small} \cite{wang2024multilingual}, evaluating different query-building techniques, reranking, and fine-tuning on real or augmented data.
+For document representation, we concatenate the article's section title with its content, without chunking.
+For queries, we concatenate the questions with their answer options.
+On these inputs, we employ reranking and query rewriting to further improve performance.
+We use our fine-tuned mE5\textsubscript{small} to embed all the inputs, and we retrieve the top $k=10$ documents using cosine similarity.
+The full experimental details can be found in Appendix \ref{sec:ir-details}.
+We provide the fine-tuned model on HuggingFace\footnote{\EmbeddingURL}.